loretoparisi/lshash/README.rst

     storage.
 Options include "redis".
 ``matrices_filename = None``:
+    (optional) Specify the path to the .npz file random matrices are stored or to be stored if the file does not exist yet ``hashtable_filename = None``:
-    (optional) Specify the path to the .npz file random matrices are stored or to be stored if the file does not exist yet ``overwrite = False``:
+    (optional) Specify the path to the .npz file hash table are stored or to be stored if the file does not exist yet ``overwrite = False``:
     (optional) Whether to overwrite the matrices file if it already exist